 While We Slept: Finding Hope and Healing After Homicide - By Marcy Pusey & Jeremy Pusey

-and Jeremy woke up to the brutal murder of his mother, Mary Ann Larsen-Pusey, by his father, Clinton Pusey—they'd been sleeping
+Marcy and Jeremy woke up to the brutal murder of his mother, Mary Ann Larsen-Pusey, by his father, Clinton Pusey—they'd been

-other to dementia and the criminal system.
-While We Slept helps us understand the devastating effects of mental illness and how a
+and the other to dementia and the criminal system.
+While We Slept helps us understand the devastating effects of mental illness and

-well-respected university professor can murder a loved one without ever intending to cause harm.
-This book offers a beacon of hope.
+how a well-respected university professor can murder a loved one without ever intending to cause harm.
+This book offers a beacon

-It inspires us to have the courage to work through grief, anger, loss, confusion, disappointment, fear, shock, resentment, and the pain
+of hope.
+It inspires us to have the courage to work through grief, anger, loss, confusion, disappointment, fear, shock, resentment,

-with compassion.
-While We Slept is the story of a mind-boggling murder, but also shows us how to find courage in trauma,
+and be treated with compassion.
+While We Slept is the story of a mind-boggling murder, but also shows us how to find courage

 Why Do I Feel So Sad?
 A Grief Book for Children - By Tracy Lambert-Prater LPC